AdobeDocs/analytics-2.0-apis/src/pages/guides/migration.md

 ### HTTP methods

 The 2.0 APIs use standard HTTP methods for retrieving resources (`GET`), creating child resources (`POST`), creating or replacing resources (`PUT`), updating (parts of) a resource (`PATCH`) or deleting a resource (`DELETE`).

-The 1.4 APIs only use the HTTP `POST` method for all of its operations, irrespective of its intent.

 ### Global Company ID